Sony RX100 VI settings, tips, and tricks

 Clear Image Zoom:

 Zoomed images are captured close to the original quality when shooting a still picture.
 The camera first zooms to the maximum optical magnification, then uses Clear Image Zoom technology to enlarge the image an additional 2x, producing clear, sharp images despite the increased zoom ratio.
-If you don’t have a zoom lens, this might be an option as the camera uses the RAW file to zoom; although still some image quality will be lost.

 Sets the zooming speed when you operate the zoom lever.